ArielAlvarez-Martinez/hrtfpykit/docs/hrtfpykit-sofa.md

 ### `SOFA.clone()`

-Create an in-memory writable copy of the current dataset.
+Create an in-memory writable copy of the current SOFA object.

 Use `clone()` when you want to: